TTy32/bitsandbytes-iptables/README.md

 Deprecated: Direction (INOUT)

-Instead of specifying a direction, it makes more sense to specify what the origin of the connection is, because for IN or OUT both an INPUT and OUTPUT iptables rule is required.
-By removing the INOUT directive we remove any ambiguousness that the combination INOUT / IN / OUT may imply.
-Not to mention that in the light of security different iptables rules are needed for IN or OUT.
+Previously one could specify IN, OUT or INOUT for the direction.
+The downside for this approach was that it was necessary to specify an IN and OUT rule for every allowed connection.
+This defeats the goal of having clean uniform rules in bb-rules, because every allowed connection implies having an input and an output iptables rule (one for NEW, ESTABLISHED and one for only ESTABLISHED).

-If you want a combination of the new IN / OUT, you are required to specify seperate rules in bb-rules.
-This is also what you might want, as for security you want to make clear that both connections originating from inside or outside are allowed.
+Therefore it makes more sense to specify the allowed origin for the allowed connection (originating locally - OUT, or originating from outside - IN).
+There aren't many situations where you would want both connections allowed originating from inside and outside, thus this decision was made.

 Connection originate (in respect to IP-alias):